About the LCSAR Team

 New member onboarding occurs once a year in the spring.
-Our next onboarding will be Spring 2022.
-If you're interested in joining, you must attend info session on March 31st, 2022 at 6:30pm at the LCSAR cache, 700 E 10th St, Leadville, CO.
+Our next onboarding will be Spring 2023.
+If you're interested in joining, you must attend info session (date TBD) at the LCSAR cache, 700 E 10th St, Leadville, CO.
 All new members must pass a full background check and complete orientation before being deployed on missions.

 Prospective members are welcome to attend our regular meetings on the first Monday of each month.
 Please email us to learn more or to add your name to the interest list for our next onboarding cohort.